camit001/Python-In-30-Days/Day_07_Sets/07_Sets.md

 st.remove('item2')
 ```

-The pop() methods remove a random item from a list and it returns the removed item.
+The `pop()` method removes and returns an arbitrary item from a set.
+Because sets are unordered, you should not rely on which item is removed.

 **Example:**